Find Grad Schools

 10 Yearly Graduations

 University of Maryland - Baltimore is the 11th most popular school in the nation for students seeking a graduate certificate in english language & literature.
 Roughly 7,100 attend the school each year.
-The average in-state tuition for full-time undergraduates is $9,827 per year, while in-state graduate students, on average, pay $15,750 per year.
+The average in-state tuition for full-time undergraduates is $9,635 per year, while in-state graduate students, on average, pay $15,443 per year.
 During the most recent year for which we have data, 10 people received their graduate certificate in english language & literature from UMB.
-Around 33% of these students were from an underrepresented racial-ethnic group, and 67% were women.
+About 75% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #11